ubc-dri/dri-needs-assessment/index.md

   <br>
 <b>Recommendation 2</b>
   <br>
-Establish a unified communication strategy across these service providers that are cohesive and focuses on researchers;
+Establish a unified communication strategy across these service providers that is cohesive and focuses on researchers;
   <br>
   <br>
 <b>Recommendation 3</b>